Introducing Spin 360! First 500 signups will get 25% off ||

 2. Coordinates with Visitors Efficiently

 Besides greeting visitors, it is important to manage their access to the building.
-They need to make sure only authorized folks can enter the building premises and direct them to the appropriate departments.
+The front desk office receptionists need to make sure only authorized folks can enter the building premises and direct them to the appropriate departments.

 3. Carrying out Administrative Tasks

-Tasks like mailing, scheduling appointments, organizing files, and stocking supplies are non-revenue-generating ones that are handled by the receptionists.
+The non-revenue-generating tasks like mailing, scheduling appointments, organizing files, stocking supplies, and other fixed operations are handled by the front desk concierge.
 This saves the employees time to focus on prioritized tasks.

 4. Screening and Routing Incoming Calls

-The front desk office receptionist can filter the incoming calls, direct them to the associated individual, and screen unwanted and spam calls to prevent interruptions to other employees.
+The front desk office receptionist can filter the incoming calls, direct them to the associated individual, streamline the call diversion processes, and screen unwanted and spam calls to prevent interruptions to other employees.

 5. Securing the Company’s Data